mwhite-git/custom-cms/README.md

-# Custom CMS Portfolio
+# Custom CMS

-Welcome to the Custom CMS Portfolio project!
+Welcome to the Custom CMS project!
 This repository contains the code for a custom Content Management System (CMS) built to manage a personal portfolio and blog.
 The CMS is designed to help you showcase your projects and write blog posts easily.

 ## Features